alirezasaharkhiz/go-blockchain/README.md

 # go-blockchain
-a blockchain developed on golang with proof of work method containing wallet functionalities and a simple GUI to test it out.
+a blockchain developed on golang with proof of work method.
+{Not yet complete..}